 Treasuring Special Moments In Time

-Walk into the Wayne Historical Museum, and you will be transported back in time to an era when the horse and buggy was "the" main transportation available, and the only way to heat your house was with a wood-burning stove.
+Walk into the Wayne Historical Museum, and you will be transported back in time to an era when the horse and buggy was the main transportation available, and the only way to heat your house was with a wood-burning stove or fireplace.

-The Historical Museum, which maintains more than 100 exhibits, is located in downtown Wayne just five minutes from the Detroit Metropolitan Airport.
+The Historical Museum, which maintains more than 100 exhibits, is located in downtown Wayne.

 The two-story building was constructed in 1878.
 The Village of Wayne and Nankin Township (Westland) occupied it.
 In 1900, the Village purchased fire equipment, which resulted in an addition being built to the facility to house the various tools.

-In 1952, the fire department moved out to its new location on South Wayne Road.
+In 1952, the fire department moved to South Wayne Road.
 The Chamber of Commerce and the Junior Achievements then developed an office at the Historical Museum.

 In 1964, the building officially became the Wayne Historical Museum.
 In July of 1963, the City Council adopted the Historical Ordinance that created the Historical Commission, which oversees the collection and preservation of Wayne's History.